 Seniors who socialize and interact frequently with others have improved memory and cognitive skills.
 We recognize our residents are extraordinary men and women who are accomplished, connected, and cultured individuals.
 Seniors can make new friends through our daily activities designed to keep you or your loved one entertained, challenged, and certainly never bored through activities they enjoy.

 - Get involved with the community.

 Volunteering or giving back can give seniors a feeling of happiness and self-worth.
 Seniors can engage in many community activities like writing cards to our troops.

 Taking advantage of technology allows seniors to connect with loved ones, watch movies, listen to podcasts about their favorite topics, as well as research and learn new things.

 - Try meditation.

-Those who meditate regularly stand by the benefits that include increasing mindfulness, revitalizing the mind, body and soul, and help in developing better capabilities of managing stress.
+Those who meditate regularly stand by the benefits that include increasing mindfulness, revitalizing the mind, body, and soul, and help in developing better capabilities for managing stress.